Grancevola con Zucchine e Carciofi (Spider Crab with Zucchini and Artichokes)

 Spider crab (Maja squinado) is very highly regarded in and around Venice.
-It is often served simply dressed with olive oil, but a local fishing captain remembered this preparation from his childhood, and made it for us when we went out on his boat one evening.
+It is often served simply dressed with olive oil, but we like this preparation, given to us by a local fisherman.

 - 7 tbsp. extra-virgin olive oil

 - 2 medium zucchini, trimmed and sliced into thin rounds

 - 1 scallion, trimmed and minced